starlit-os/kittencore/README.md

-# AlmaLinux Kitten CoreOS
+# Kitten CoreOS

-AlmaLinux Kitten-based bootc image with packages and overlays from CoreOS preinstalled.
+Fedora-based bootc image with packages and overlays from CoreOS preinstalled.

 How this is expected to be consumed: